wilsonephillips/DNF-Update-Script/README.md

 # DNF-Update-Script
-For OpenMandriva ROME.
+For OpenMandriva Rock or ROME.
 Place it in ~/.local/bin and call it with an alias from ~/.bashrc or ~/.bash_alias.
 Update System and Flatpaks together with one command Running the script places a log file in ~/